Payut-Surapinchai/Object-Oriented-Programming/README.md

   - `.exe`: These are executable files created when running the files where I test the functions, classes, and such.
 Usually, `main.exe` would get created because I test the `main.cpp`              file.

--`data`: Some folder will have the data folder.
+- `data`: Some folder will have the data folder.
 The data folder stores text files or any other files needed for the program.

--`.gitignore`: Tells github to ignore certain files in the folder.
+- `.gitignore`: Tells github to ignore certain files in the folder.

--`README.md`: In each folder there will be a `README` file.
+- `README.md`: In each folder there will be a `README` file.
 These are the instructions needed to solve the problems in each `PA`.

 NOTE: Each `PA`s uses an autograder to grade my answers.
 By committing and pushing my new code in the file, the autograder will check if I've done the process correctly or not.
 Hence that reason, the folders would have `.devcontainer` and `.github`.
 You can safely ignore these file because they are most likely for the other github repository that has an autograder.
 In addition, each `PA` will have "TODO/TASKS" in the `README` file which will give you guidelines and instructions to solve the problem.